First Crusade: The Armenian interlude

-Shortly after Baldwin's return from campaign, a group of local nobles began plotting against Thoros, likely with Baldwin's consent.
+Shortly after Baldwin's return from the campaign, a group of local nobles began plotting against Thoros, likely with Baldwin's consent.
 A riot broke out in the town, forcing Thoros to take refuge in the citadel.
 Baldwin pledged to save his adoptive father, but when the rioters broke into the citadel on 9 March and murdered both Thoros and his wife, he did nothing to stop them.
 On the following day, after the townspeople acknowledged Baldwin as their ruler, he assumed the title of Count of Edessa, and so established the first of the Crusader states.

 While the Byzantines had lost Edessa to the Seljuks in 1087, the emperor did not demand that Baldwin hand over the town.
 Moreover, the acquisition of Ravendel, Turbessel and Edessa strengthened the position of the main crusader army later at Antioch.
 The lands along the Euphrates secured a supply of food for the crusaders, and the fortresses hindered the movement of the Seljuk troops.

 As his force was small, Baldwin had used diplomacy to secure his rule in Edessa.
 He married Arda of Armenia, who later became queen consort of the Kingdom of Jerusalem, and encouraged his retainers to marry local women.
 The city's rich treasury enabled him to employ mercenaries and to buy Samosata from Balduk.
 The resultant treaty for the transfer of Samosata was the first friendly arrangement between a crusader leader and a Muslim ruler, who remained governor of the city.

 An important figure in the kingdom in the 12th century was Belek Ghazi, grandson of the former Seljuk governor of Jerusalem, Artuk.
 Belek was to play a small role in this story who, as an Artuqid emir, had hired Baldwin to suppress a revolt in Saruj.
 When the Muslim leaders of the town approached Balduk to come to their rescue, Balduk hurried to Saruj, but it soon became apparent that his forces were not able to resist a siege and the defenders yielded to Baldwin.
 Baldwin demanded Balduk's wife and children as hostages, and upon his refusal, Baldwin had him captured and executed.
 With Saruj, Baldwin now had consolidated the county and ensured his communications with the main body of Crusaders.
 Kerbogha, ever on guard to defeat the Crusaders, gathered a large army to eliminate Baldwin.
 During his march towards Antioch, Kerbogha besieged the walls of Edessa for three weeks in May, but could not capture it.
-As discussed below, his delay played a crucial part in the Crusader victory at Antioch.
+This delay played a crucial part in the Crusader victory at Antioch.